kimchitsigai/Articles-and-Tutorials/salt_cloud.md

 ## Total Infrastructure Management

-Salt Stack is an open-source cloud deployment, configuration management, remote execution & monitoring package.
+Salt Stack is an open-source cloud deployment, configuration management, remote execution &amp; monitoring package.
 You may not have heard of [Salt](http://saltstack.org), but you might be familiar with [Puppet](https://www.digitalocean.com/community/articles/how-to-install-puppet-on-a-digitalocean-vps) or [Chef](https://www.digitalocean.com/community/articles/how-to-install-chef-and-ruby-with-rvm-on-a-ubuntu-vps).
 Salt is a similar tool, but it is relatively lightweight as far as resources and requirements and a growing number of users consider it *much* easier to use.
 Tools like Salt, Puppet and Chef allow you to issue commands on multiple machines at once; and also install and configure software.
 Salt has two main aspects: (i) configuration management and (ii) remote execution; while cloud deployment is left to Salt Cloud.

 Salt Cloud is a public-cloud provisioning tool designed to automate the deployment of public-cloud servers.
-It integrates Salt with DigitalOcean's [application programming interface (API)](https://www.digitalocean.com/api/) in a clean way &ndash; and (i) creates; (ii) provisions & (iii) manages droplets (i.e. cloud or virtual private servers) via virtual machine [maps](https://salt-cloud.readthedocs.org/en/latest/topics/map.html) and [profiles](http://salt-cloud.readthedocs.org/en/latest/topics/profiles.html).
+It integrates Salt with DigitalOcean's [application programming interface (API)](https://www.digitalocean.com/api/) in a clean way &ndash; and (i) creates; (ii) provisions &amp; (iii) manages droplets (i.e. cloud or virtual private servers) via virtual machine [maps](https://salt-cloud.readthedocs.org/en/latest/topics/map.html) and [profiles](http://salt-cloud.readthedocs.org/en/latest/topics/profiles.html).
 DigitalOcean droplets can be created individually or in large groups and can be provisioned and fully managed, without ever needing to be logged into.
 From deploying single virtual machines, to mapping and provisioning entire clouds, Salt Cloud is as scalable as you need it to be.

 ## Prerequisites

 First, consult [How To Install Salt on Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-salt-on-ubuntu-12-04) and create a Salt master/minion.

 #### Security Hardening